 - Fraternity and Sorority Life (FSL) – All FSL student members have access to their organization’s brownstone regardless of residence hall assignment

-- Special Interest Communities (SIC) – Access is restricted to SIC residents
+- Special Interest Communities (SIC) – Access is restricted to SIC residents of that brownstone

 - Residential – Access is restricted to the brownstone’s residents

-CUID Swipe Access
+Electronic CUID Access

 For additional questions or concerns regarding non-residents/commuter access, please contact Residential Life.

 Residents of East Campus, Broadway Hall, and Hogan Hall can request special access to additional entrances in order to transport personal belongings in or out of the building.
 East Campus residents can request access to the B2 entrance, which leads into the Faculty House courtyard.
 Broadway Hall and Hogan Hall residents can request access to the street-level doors which lead onto West 114 Street.